kravishan/Automatic-Summarization/README.md

 3. Scroll down to the "Insecure content" section and change from "Block (default)" to "Allow".
 ![UI](https://raw.githubusercontent.com/kravishan/Automatic-Summarization/main/assets/as-allow-content.png)

-**Warning**: Allowing insecure content can pose a security risk.
-Be sure to switch the setting back to "Block (default)" after you're done with the demonstration.
+**NOTE**: You can switch the setting back to "Block (default)" after you're done with the demonstration.

 ### Trying Out the Summarizer